Atlante F.C.

-Atlante has won three national league championships, two from their original home in Mexico City, and the most recent following their 2007 relocation to Cancún before eventually returning to Mexico City.
-They are also three-time winners of the Copa México, and twice winners of the CONCACAF Champions' Cup / CONCACAF Champions League.
+Atlante has won 3 Liga MX titles, two from their original home in Mexico City, and the most recent following their 2007 relocation to Cancún, Quintana Roo before eventually returning to Mexico City in 2020.
+It also won two Copa MX titles and one Campeón de Campeones, internationally, it won two CONCACAF Champions Cup/Champions League titles and reached the semifinals in the 2009 FIFA Club World Cup.